cs-fullstack-2019-fall/javascript-session1-cw-rjrobins16/README.md

 # javascript-session1-cw

+0/1 correct.
+See index.js for comments.
+Score : 1 point.

 Try to do this without using the code from previous work.
 Only use the JavaScript reference guide: https://docs.google.com/document/d/1sdPHe4xQt_qEzbePtZRdTOcX2hDWpBVV8E_L8JvcPrI/

 Create a FacebookUser class with one attribute: name.
 In a main function use the array below to create an array of FacebookUser objects and console.log that new array.